hapara-fail/website-v1/README.md

 ---

-*This repository is maintained by the `hapara.fail` project under the GPL-3.0 License.*
+*This repository was maintained by the `hapara.fail` project under the GPL-3.0 License.
+Succeeded by hapara.fail v2.*